pmanzoni/pythonMQTT_062018/Basic instructions to work with Pycom Devices.md

 ![](https://i.imgur.com/SGbpW1r.png)

 ## Installing mpy-repl-tool
-mpy-repl-tool is a software tool that allows to connect and control a LoPy (http://mpy-repl-tool.readthedocs.io/en/latest/index.html).
+mpy-repl-tool is the software tool that we will use to connect and control a LoPy (http://mpy-repl-tool.readthedocs.io/en/latest/index.html).

 To install it you have to execute:
 ```
 $ python3 -m pip install mpy-repl-tool
 ```

-## Basic guide to mpy-repl-tool
+## Getting started with mpy-repl-tool

 Plug-in your LoPy device in a USB port and wait a few seconds until the LED starts blinking in blue.
+***NOTE: If you are using an OS inside a virtual machine, remember to tell the host machine to associate the device with your VM***

 Then execute: `$ python3 -m there detect`
 This command will list the serial ports and "hopefully" :smiley: will automatically find your LoPy board.

-***NOTE: If you are using an OS inside a virtual machine, remember to tell the host machine to associate the device with your VM***

 OK, now you are ready to start!

-### Some usage examples
+## Some usage examples

 * to get a list of the files on the LoPy do: `$ python3 -m there ls -l /flash/*` for example: